citrusframework/yaks/README.md

 ## Getting Started

-YAKS allows you to perform Could-Native BDD testing.
-Cloud-Native here means that your tests execute within a POD in a Kubernetes cluster.
+YAKS allows you to perform Could Native BDD testing.
+Cloud Native here means that your tests execute within a POD in a Kubernetes cluster.
 All you need to do is to write some BDD feature specs using the [Gherkin syntax from Cucumber](https://cucumber.io/docs/gherkin/).

 ### Windows prerequisite